Find a Virtual Assistant and Integrate Them Successfully!

 You've decided it's time to hire a virtual assistant to support your property management business operations.
 That's an excellent decision!

 The next part of the process is to onboard them in the best way possible.
 A successful onboarding process helps your new contractor ramp up quickly and deliver quality work for your company and clients.
-If you're hiring a virtual assistant (VA) for the first time, here are some ideas to help the process go as smoothly as possible.
+If you're choosing a virtual assistant (VA) for the first time, here are some ideas to help the process go as smoothly as possible.

 Get Your Virtual Assistant Up-to-Date

 You've already identified tasks to delegate and develop a workflow that will allow you to get the most out of your virtual assistant.
 A thorough onboarding process can start with explaining to your virtual assistant everything they need to know about your company, values, and objectives.

-Though you may have talked some about the company in the interview process, it is good to take time to give your virtual assistant a formal introduction to your company's background, mission, values, and objectives.
+Though you may have talked some about the company during initial conversations, it is good to take time to give your virtual assistant a formal introduction to your company's background, mission, values, and objectives.

 Ensure your virtual assistant is aware of all company policies and operating procedures.
 Provide your VA with an outline of your organization's structure so that they can start familiarizing themselves with their new colleagues.

 Set Clear Expectations

-When you hire a virtual assistant, it's essential to make sure that they understand their task list and your expectations of their work and time.
+When you add a virtual assistant, it's essential to make sure that they understand their task list and your expectations of their work and time.
 Your onboarding process should include reviewing their job description and everything on their plate as they take on their new role.
 Clear directions and deadlines will help your new independent contractor deliver dependable work that boosts your company's productivity.

 Keep in mind that it takes about 3-6 months to really learn a job or task, so keep supporting your VA throughout this time.
 Everybody has a different timeframe to onboard—but once your virtual figures out what they are doing, your company and clients will soon experience the benefit!
 You've now delegated a job that you never have to take back!

 Keep Open Lines of Communication